-A primer coat is used to help the paint adhere to the jon boat aluminum surface and provides an extra layer of protection from corrosion.
-When using the Camouflage Paint Spray Kit, Duralux Camouflage Paint, or Marine Enamel on bare aluminum apply two coats of Duralux Zinc Chromate after sanding.
+A primer coat is used to help the paint adhere to the Jon boat aluminum surface and provides an extra layer of protection from corrosion.
+When using the Duralux Camouflage Paint on bare aluminum apply two coats of Duralux Zinc Chromate after sanding.
 If using the Aluminum Boat Paint Green or Aluma Hawk, these can be your primer and paint.

-If you choose to use a simple one-step system on your bare aluminum jon boat, then Duralux Aluminum Boat Paint Green or Aluma Hawk (available in Black, Jon Boat Green or Aluminum Grey) are an excellent choice since is can be used as a primer/paint in one over bare aluminum.
-You should prep the surface as stated above, and then wipe down the bare aluminum jon boat with white vinegar prior to coating.
-This acts like an acid and will “etch” the surface for better adhesion.
-You will need to apply two coats of of Aluminum Boat Paint Green. (only available in dark green)
+If you choose to use a simple one-step system on your bare aluminum Jon boat, then the Duralux Aluminum Boat Paint Green or Aluma Hawk (available in Black, Jon Boat Green, Sand/Tan, Blue, White or Aluminum Grey) are excellent choices since both can be used as a primer/paint in one over bare aluminum.
+You should prep the surface as stated above, and then wipe down the bare aluminum Jon boat with white vinegar prior to coating.
+This acts as an acid and will “etch” the surface for better adhesion.
+You will need to apply two coats of this flat finish paint.

-To make the inside have a non-skid surface use the Duralux Non-Skid with the Duralux products and the Non-Skid by Sea Hawk with the Alumi Hawk.
+To make the inside have a non-skid surface use the Non-Skid Additive with the Aluma Hawk.
 See the ‘how to apply non-skid paints’ for more details.